-The process known as External Installer or McAfee Integrated Security Platform Installer or Microsoft .NET Framework Setup Bootstrapper or Setup Launcher or Setup.exe or Charting Companion or Microsoft Visual C (version 2005 ATL Update kb973923 - x86 8.0.50727.4053)
+The process known as External Installer or McAfee Integrated Security Platform Installer or Microsoft .NET Framework Setup Bootstrapper or Charting Companion or Microsoft Visual C (version 2005 ATL Update kb973923 - x86 8.0.50727.4053)

-belongs to software InstallShield or Microsoft Visual Studio (version 2005) or Microsoft .NET Framework or McAfee Integrated Security Platform Installer or Windows Communication Foundation or Microsoft Silverlight or Stub or Microsoft Visual C (version 2005 ATL Update kb973923 - x86)
+belongs to software Microsoft .NET Framework or McAfee Integrated Security Platform Installer or Microsoft Silverlight or Stub or Microsoft Visual C (version 2005 ATL Update kb973923 - x86) or Microsoft Visual Studio (version 2005)

-by Microsoft (www.microsoft.com) or InstallShield Software (www.installshield.com) or McAfee (www.mcafee.com) or Amyuni Technologies.
+by Microsoft (www.microsoft.com) or McAfee (www.mcafee.com) or Amyuni Technologies.

 Description: Install.exe is not essential for the Windows OS and causes relatively few problems.
-Install.exe is located in a subfolder of C:\Windows or sometimes in a subfolder of C:\Windows\System32\drivers.
+Install.exe is located in a subfolder of "C:\Program Files".

 It is not a Windows core file.
 There is no file information.
-Install.exe is an unknown file in the Windows folder.
-The program is not visible.
-The process starts upon Windows startup (see Registry key: MACHINE\Run, Run, win.ini, DEFAULT\Run, MACHINE\RunServices, MACHINE\RunServicesOnce, RunOnce, User Shell Folders, MACHINE\User Shell Folders).
-Install.exe is able to record keyboard and mouse inputs, monitor applications, hide itself and manipulate other programs.
-Therefore the technical security rating is 76% dangerous, however you should also read the user reviews.
+The program starts when Windows starts (see Registry key: DEFAULT\Run, MACHINE\Run, MACHINE\RunServicesOnce, Run, MACHINE\RunServices, RunOnce).
+Install.exe is able to record keyboard and mouse inputs.
+Therefore the technical security rating is 44% dangerous, however you should also read the user reviews.

 External information from Paul Collins:

-Important: Some malware also uses the file name Install.exe, for example Trojan:Win32/Comronki!rts or Adware:Win32/Gratisware (detected by Microsoft), and Adware.2Search or Downloader (detected by Symantec).
-Therefore, you should check the Install.exe process on your PC to see if it is a threat.
+Important: Some malware camouflages itself as install.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder, for example Trojan:Win32/Comronki!rts (detected by Microsoft), and not-a-virus:Client-IRC.Win32.mIRC.617 or Net-Worm.Win32.Koobface.df (detected by Kaspersky).
+Therefore, you should check the install.exe process on your PC to see if it is a threat.
 If External Installer has changed your browser's search engine and start page, you can recover your browser's default settings as follows:Reset default browser settings for Internet-Explorer ▾

-To help you analyze the Install.exe process on your computer, the following programs have proven to be helpful: Security Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
+To help you analyze the install.exe process on your computer, the following programs have proven to be helpful: ASecurity Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
 A unique security risk rating indicates the likelihood of the process being potential spyware, malware or a Trojan.
-Malwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.
+BMalwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.